The complete guide for taxes on crypto trading 2019

-Netherlands consider cryptocurrencies as a type of asset, and there’s a 25,000 euros threshold for all gains on assets that is tax free (this would include other investment, stocks, etc).
+The Netherlands consider cryptocurrencies as a type of asset, and there’s a 25,000 euros threshold for all gains on assets that is tax-free (this would include other investment, stocks, etc).
 Anything over that is taxed, depending on the amount of your capital you pay between 0.86 and 1.61 percent of tax.

 Guidelines on taxation of cryptocurrencies or crypto assets are outlined in this policy paper created in December 2018